julianklotz/coffeescript-styleguide/coffee_script_styleguide.md

 * Each tab is expanded to two spaces

 ## Naming Conventions
 * View names are postfixed with `View`, e.g. `ShapeView`.
-The file name is lowercase singular, without `View` postfix, e.g. `shape.coffee`.
+The file name is lowercase singular, with `_view` postfix, e.g. `shape_view.coffee`.
 Both singular and plural are possible, depending on the use case.
 Views that render subviews for a set of models are plural.
 A view that renders, for example, 10 shapes, should be named `ShapesView`, with file name `shapes.coffee`.
 * Model names are singular; no postfix is required.
 Example: `DisplayObject`, the file name would be `display_object.coffee`
 * Collections are named like their models, but pluralized.
 Example: `DisplayObjects`, the file name would be `display_objects.coffee`